How Often Should You Water Palm Trees (A Complete Guide)

 One of the most important aspects of palm plant care is knowing how and when to water your plant.

-As a general rule, palm plants should be watered whenever the top inch of soil feels dry to the touch.
+As a general rule, palm plants should be watered whenever the top inch of soil feels dry.

 However, this will vary depending on several factors, including climate conditions, the age and size of your plant, and how much sun it receives.